Welcome to my website. I am currently a research scientist at Spellbrush. With the power of AI, we strive to make anime more real than ever!

 As a fan of Japanese Culture, I decided to go to Japan for my first-year master’s internship.
 Thanks to my kind internship advisors (Masashi Sugiyama and Gang Niu) and co-workers, this internship marked the beginning of my research career.
 My work centered around weakly-supervised learning and my first paper was written.
 I also enjoyed very much the time off from work.
 I benefited from these five months so much that I dare say that it was probably my greatest turning point after my arrival in France.

-After two years of hard work.
-I was admitted to ENS Paris, being ranked 1bis of the computer science group in the entrance exam (bis as I am not French).
+After two intensive years in preparatory class, I was admitted to ENS Paris, being ranked 1bis of the computer science group in the entrance exam (bis as I was not French).
 Only during the first and half years we actually followed courses on the campus of ENS.
 Besides math and computer science, I also attended several cognitive science courses (which granted me a minor in cognitive science).

 The randomness of life brought me to France after I graduated from high school.
 I got this opportunity thanks to the CPGE Taiwan program which recruit Taiwanese students to study in French classe prepa through a maths exam.
 After 6 months of intensive French course in Taiwan, in July 2014, I embarked on the journey and started my study abroad life in France.